UBC-MDS/DSCI_522_Group411/doc/avocado_predictors_report.md

 # Results

-## Random Forest Feature Importances
+## Random Forest

-Lastly, we fitted a random forest regressor model using the features that we determined as significant from the analysis above (`region`, `type`, and `month`).
-We used one hot encoding on these categorical features and used randomized cross validation to determine the optimal hyperparameters, maximum depth and number of estimators.
+We fitted a random forest regressor model using the significant features from the analysis above (`lat`, `lon`, `type`, and `season`).
+We used one hot encoding to scale the categorical features (`type` and `season`) and standard scaling tto scale the numerical features(`lat` and `lon`).
+We used randomized cross validation to determine the optimal values for maximum depth and number of estimators.
 We calculated the average (validation) scores using cross validation to determine how well our model was performing.

 <table>